Learn how to perfectly cook a tomahawk (and ANY thick cut steak) using a smoke and sear method.

 So, where to purchase your meat?
 Here’s what I always say (in fact, this is lifted straight from a quote I gave Thrillist).
 “Invest in quality meat.
 They say you can’t polish a… well, you know the rest.
 But it rings true.
 The quality of your meat is relative to the success of your cook.
 Higher grade meat with more marbling means the cut is going to be more tender and flavorsome, and the presence of more intramuscular fat makes it more forgiving during the cook”.
 Oh god, I’m the person that just quoted myself… anyway, moving on.

 The point is, particularly when you are dealing with rare or medium rare, the quality of the raw beef is directly proportionate to the eating quality of the finished dish.
 It’s logic, not rocket science.
-I used Snake River Farms American Wagyu Tri Tip for this recipe – and you can see my the pictures just how luscious and marbled it was.
+The more marbled the tri tip, the more luxurious the eating experience.

 You can use any sort of smoker for this recipe (even a grill that is hacked to put out a little smoke).
 For low and slow I use my JP Signature Pitts & Spitts offset smoker- I reckon you could fit about 40 tri tips in that thing!
 I also recommend you get yourself a decent thermometer if you’re going to attempt meat cookery, because internal temp is everything!
 I use a Smoke device when, well, smoking, which monitors the internal temperature remotely.